-As Figure 3 demonstrates, stable isotope analyses of the remains from Roonka and Swanport also show inter- and intra-site variability in diet (Owen, 2004; Pate, 1998a, 1998b; Pate & Owen, 2014).
-At both sites the majority of individuals have isotopic signatures that indicate they were relying primarily on local foods from the Murray River and adjacent Mallee, specifically C3 plants (i.e. those plants that produce a 3-carbon compound during photosynthesis as opposed to a 4-carbon compound, particularly temperate shrubs, trees and some grasses), freshwater fish and shellfish, and terrestrial animals feeding on C3 plants, but the relative proportions of each of these food sources appears to differ between the sites.
-The demographic make-up of the respective samples may influence these results however, as there is also evidence for intra-site variation in diet consistent with cultural practices such as age and/or gender restricted foods and division of labour.
-Differences in the $\delta^{15}N$ values of individuals at Swanport suggest that men were eating foods from higher trophic levels levels (e.g. large freshwater fish and terrestrial animals) than women, as were adults when compared to nonadults less than 16 years of age (Owen, 2004; Pate & Owen, 2014).
-At Roonka, on average, nonadults and adult females had δ^{13} C values that were ~0.7% more negative than those of adult males, suggesting the diets of children and women contained more δ^{13} C-depleted foods such as aquatic and terrestrial plants and freshwater shellfish than men's diets (Pate, 1998b).
+As Figure 3 demonstrates, stable isotope analyses of the remains from Roonka and Swanport also show inter- and intrasite variability in diet (Owen 2004; Pate 1998b, 1998c; Pate & Owen 2014).
+At both sites, the majority of individuals have isotopic signatures that indicate they were relying primarily on local foods from the Murray River and adjacent Mallee, specifically C3 plants (i.e., those plants that produce a 3-carbon compound during photosynthesis as opposed to a 4-carbon compound, particularly temperate shrubs, trees, and some grasses), freshwater fish and shellfish, and terrestrial animals feeding on C3 plants, but the relative proportions of each of these food sources appears to differ between the sites.
+The demographic makeup of the respective samples may influence these results, however, as there is also evidence for intrasite variation in diet consistent with cultural practices such as age- and/or gender-restricted foods and division of labour.
+Differences in the $\delta^{15}N$ values of individuals at Swanport suggest that men were eating foods from higher trophic levels (e.g., large freshwater fish and terrestrial animals) than women, as were adults when compared to nonadults less than 16 years of age (Owen 2004; Pate & Owen 2014).
+At Roonka, on average, nonadults and adult females had $\delta^{13}C$ values that were ~0.7‰ more negative than those of adult males.
+This finding suggests that the diets of children and women contained more $\delta^{13}C$ -depleted foods such as aquatic and terrestrial plants and freshwater shellfish than men's diets (Pate 1998b).